poojarao8/NERSC-Instructions/README.md

-# NERSC-Instructions for running CUDA-Q container using shifter
+# Instructions for running CUDA-Q container using shifter

 1. **Login**
    ```bash